Doctor insights on:

 Tooth Sensitive To Touch

-My front left tooth is extremely sensitive to touch and can hurt when i touch it.
+My front left tooth is extremely sensitive to touch and can hurt when I touch it.
 Is this a cavity?

 Could be: It could be a large cavity that has gone into the pulp or nerve of the tooth causing an abscess.
 It could be that the tooth was hit in an accident in the past and is now abscessed.
 Maybe you are grinding on that tooth in your sleep.
 You need to see a dentist asap to find the cause and get it treated. ...Read more

-Suddenly my tooth gives me a stab of pain when I bite down but doesn't hurt to the touch. it's an old cavity. not sensitive to cold or hot.
+Suddenly my tooth gives me a stab of pain when I bite down but doesn't hurt to the touch.
+It's an old cavity.
+Not sensitive to cold or hot.

-My tooth hurts and i can't touch the tooth, its sensitive, i took OTC pain medicine & orajei but pain comes back.
+My tooth hurts and I can't touch the tooth, its sensitive, I took OTC pain medicine & orajei but pain comes back.
 I don't have insurance what do I do?

 I woke up yesterday morning with my front right tooth hurting to the touch.
 Not sensitive.
-Just had root canal on wisdom tooth on that side. relation?
+Just had root canal on wisdom tooth on that side.
+Relation?